bio3d-vision/bio3d-vision.github.io/platelet-description.md

     '1': '7 2 12 1 21 1 40 1 50 4 60 3 68 1 71 1 81 1',
     '2': '1 3 11 1 33 2 42 3 87 2'}
 ```

-File names are the same as for the TIF format, with the `.json` file format instead of `.tif`.
-Functions for converting between TIF and JSON formats, as well as between python strings and numpy ndarrays, can be found in the [bio3d_vision](https://github.com/bio3d-vision/bio3d_vision) package.